SpriteOvO/Telegram-Anti-Revoke/README.md

 * Thanks to *dummycatz* for pointing out the cause of cross-module `malloc` / `free` crash.

 ## :warning: Warning
+* The plugin makes no warranties and any risk of use is at your own risk.
-This open source project and plugin is unofficial and is for educational purposes only.
+* This open source project and plugin is unofficial and is for educational purposes only.